 Data provided under a license granted to the Federal Reserve Bank of New York by DTCC Solutions LLC (“Solutions”), an affiliate of the Depository Trust & Clearing Corporation.
 DTCC Solutions, its affiliates, and third parties from which they obtained data have no liability for the content of this material.

 rRevised 1 Rate was calculated with reduced volume 2 Rate was calculated using survey data 3 Because of insufficient current data, the published rate is a republication of the prior day's rate

 a “Specials” are repos for specific-issue collateral, which take place at cash-lending rates below those for general collateral repos because cash providers are willing to accept a lesser return on their cash in order to obtain a particular security.

-b The Treasury repo reference rates will be published each business day that is not broadly recognized as a holiday for secondary market trading of U.S. government securities.
+b The Treasury repo reference rates will be published each business day that is not recognized as a holiday by the SIFMA calendar for secondary market trading of U.S. government securities.
 The Treasury repo reference rates, reflecting activity for the business day preceding a holiday will be published on the subsequent business day.
 Please note that on days in which trading in U.S. government securities is subject to an early close, the reference rates administered by the Desk will still be published.
 In the event that market participants recognize a previously unscheduled holiday, the New York Fed will publically communicate its approach to publishing reference rates it administers, with the goal of aligning as closely as possible to the approach used for scheduled holidays.